appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

     Add data that may be needed to process the request or display more information to the user in your app.
 For example, you can include a unique identifier for the record associated with the request.
 Use the identifier in your app to fetch and show the details to user.
     </dd>

-#### requestToUsers
+#### requestToUsers `String[]`
    <dd>
-   Specifies the user or users to whom the request will be assigned for resolution.
-Each element in the array has to be the email that you use for logging into your Appsmith app.
-It's mandatory to supply this attribute if you are not supplying `requestToGroups` atribute.
+   The `requestToUsers` parameter allows for targeted assignment of requests to specific Appsmith users.
+It specifies an array of emails for users to whom the pending requests will be assigned.
+The users specified here will be able to take action and resolve the pending request.
+These users need to be a part of the Appsmith instance for assigning the request to them.
+It's mandatory to supply either `requestToUsers` or `requestToGroups` atribute for request assignment.
    </dd>

 #### requestToGroups `String[]` `Optional`

 <dd>
-Specifies the group name or names to which the request will be assigned for resolution.
+The `requestToGroups` parameter allows for targeted assignment of requests to specific User groups in Appsmith.
+If specifies the user group names to which the request will be assigned for resolution.
 When specified, the request will be assigned to all the users belonging to the groups.
 Each group name must be configured in your app and have appropriate permissions to perform actions.
-It's mandatory to supply this attribute if you are not supplying the `requestToUsers` attribute.
+It's mandatory to supply either `requestToUsers` or `requestToGroups` atribute for request assignment.
+The workflow restarts upon the first action taken by any user within the assigned group.
  </dd>

 ### Return type